 Summer’s not a bad time either as long as you have time to water and actually know how to water.
 In previous blogs we discussed diking the plants and using wood chips to preserve moisture.
 But the actual amount of watering is one of those questions we get rather often that I can’t give a short answer to either.
 Both how much and how often are very subjective.
 If it rains an inch you’re good for five or six days…in spring or fall when it’s cool, in summer or up against hot side of a building or fence it’s a different game.
 In summer or against a building you may need to water every second or third day.
 The amount should always be several gallons.
 But that’s been discussed so let’s carry on.

 So then what is great about fall?
-Well first of all you don’t break sweat.
-Secondly when you do plants you won’t be watering very often.
+Well first of all you don’t break a sweat.
+Secondly, when you do plant you won’t be watering very often.
 Probably once a week to ten days and by late October to early November only once every two weeks.

 I’ll take time for a quick rant here.
 Irrigation systems can be a real challenge.
-Over-watering is a possibility but underwatering is usually more the challenge.
-Sods requirements are very different from tree and shrub requirements.
+Over-watering is a possibility but under-watering is usually more the challenge.
+Sod requirements are very different from tree and shrub requirements.
 Most sod gets watered a little at a time but more often.
 Trees and shrubs like a good drench with a drying time.
-Many people believe they’re doing their trees a great favor while watering their lawns.
+Many people believe they’re doing their trees a great favour while watering their lawns.
 But I have found more often than not the bottom 2/3 of the roots never get the moisture they need.
 Our suggestion is to run the irrigation for several hours but less often maybe once every five or six days.
 Best is always to check how deep the water is going.
-Once established your grass won’t complain.
+Once established, your grass won’t complain.